Bachelor of Arts (Honours) in Landscape Architecture

 Medium of InstructionEnglish

-Venue(s)Programme core modules conducted at Kowloon Tong campus, Tsing Yi campus and some General Education (GE) elective modules on other campuses
+Venue(s)Core modules would be conducted at THEi (Chai Wan) and some General Education (GE) modules at other campuses.

 Bachelor of Arts (Honours) in Landscape Architecture is recognised under the QF